ZachBeta/go_inverted_pendulum/README.md

-# Go Inverted Pendulum Classical Control Framework
+# Go Inverted Pendulum Neural Network Implementation

-A Go-based framework implementing classical control theory for the inverted pendulum problem, with a focus on deterministic behavior, performance, and maintainability.
+A Go-based framework implementing neural network control for the inverted pendulum problem, building directly on Pezzza's original approach with a focus on learning behaviors and performance.

 ## Overview
-This project implements classical control principles in Go, focusing on:
+This project implements neural network control in Go, focusing on:
-- Immutable state management with DAG-based representation
+- Neural network architecture with DAG-based representation
-- Deterministic action space (-5N to +5N force control)
+- Learned action space (-5N to +5N force control)
 - Real-time performance optimization
 - Environment simulation with accurate physics